nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-success">
 :bulb: You will also discover that all command names in Mycelium are at most two characters long.
 This terseness is *intentional* to allow for faster keystrokes.
-Also note that all commands and argument flags are case sensitive.
+Also note that all commands and argument flags are case-sensitive.
 </div>

 <div markdown="span" class="alert alert-info">